Frequently Asked Questions

 Because BYU is an educational facility and receives Federal funds, like Pell Grants, we must comply with Title IX of the Education Amendments Act which prevents any health plan from discriminating based on gender.
 We cannot charge a married male less than a married female, so in order to cover the costs associated with having a baby the premiums charged under the Married Student Option are equally shared between the husband and wife.
 Also, it is not allowed under Title IX to exclude maternity coverage.
 Each year the premiums charged for each category on the SHP are actuarially evaluated by Deseret Mutual Benefit Association and set at a level that simply covers the costs associated with each category of the Plan.
 Since we are self insured there are no insurance company or other costs built into the premiums.

 Graduate students will not be automatically enrolled unless they have 3/4 time (9 credit hours per semester or 4.5 per term).
-If they have 2 credits a semester or 1 credit a term they are eligible for the Health Plan.
+Beginning in fall 2014, if they have .5 credits a semester or term they are eligible for the Health Plan.
 They need to enroll thru myBYU by the add/drop deadline of Fall or their first semester at BYU.